This article shares our perspective on the why, what, and how of “hasty customer research.”

 There are many types of VoC research.
 Some are quantitative, which aims for measurement.
 Some are qualitative, which is exploratory and often associated with focus groups.

 Other forms of VoC include user experience (UX), intercept surveys, mystery shopping, and others.
-If you want a primer on mystery shopping, contact us.

 The following are our tips and tricks for game-changing one-on-one research conversations.